lakshmi-giridhar/Python-sample-project-on-webscraping/README.md

 # Python-sample-project-on-webscraping
-herre is my my url, which i work on webscraping https://uspoloassn.in/collections/men-t-shirts
+Here is my my url, which I work on webscraping https://uspoloassn.in/collections/men-t-shirts